 - Read More

-Indeed, any time spent in the aftermath of a mishap “discussing” if the event was Force Majeure, negligence or had other causes severely impacts operations and can increase the costs of consequences.
+Indeed, any time spent in the aftermath of a mishap “discussing” if the event was Force Majeure, negligence or had other causes severely impacts operations.
+In addition it can significantly increase the costs of consequences.

-Thus the optimization of Force Majeure formulation, if it was possible to renegotiate contracts in the future, or for any new contract, would constitute an important proactive mitigative measure with very large ROI (Return On Investment).
+Thus the need to optimize the Force Majeure formulation.
+If it was possible to renegotiate contracts in the future, or for any new contract, a proper formulation would constitute an important proactive mitigative measure.
+Indeed one with a very large ROI (Return On Investment).

-Riskope work in this area constitutes a specialized technical support to the lawyers drafting the contract, based on Risk Based Decision Making (RBDM) concepts that allow transparent definition of terms like “reasonable” precautions/alternatives, due diligence in running an operation, maintaining it, being proactive to ensure the contractual performance criteria, etc.
+Riskope work in this area constitutes a specialized technical support to the lawyers drafting the contract.
+The basis are Risk Based Decision Making (RBDM) concepts.
+They allow for transparent definition of terms like:

-Riskope ecommends the list of potential hazards which possibly lead to a Force Majeure event should be balanced (it has to be either generic or detailed, but should be homogeneous and balanced).
-Furthermore, an optimized Force Majeure clause formulation should encompass likelihood/probability/frequency vs. magnitude limits to events that are considered as “ordinary” vs. “Acts of God”.
+Riskope recommends the use of a balanced list of potential hazards which possibly lead to a Force Majeure event.
+Indeed, the list has to be either generic or detailed, but should indeed be homogeneous and balanced.
+Furthermore, an optimized Force Majeure clause formulation should encompass likelihood/probability/frequency vs. magnitude limits to “ordinary” vs. “Acts of God” events.

-The definition of what constitutes an Act of God should be made very clear to optimize the Force Majeure clause.
-This can be understood with an example: if we consider a commercial contract for a facility in Salt Lake city, one could have said that a tornado in Salt Lake city was an Act of God (scientific consensus that a tornado was not a credible, “impossible” event in Salt Lake city) until one happened on August 11, 1999.
+We need a very clear definition of what constitutes an Act of God in order to optimize the Force Majeure clause.
+We can show this with an example.
+If we consider a commercial contract for a facility in Salt Lake city, one could have said that a tornado in Salt Lake city was an Act of God before 1999.
+Indeed scientific consensus was that a tornado was not a credible, “impossible” event in Salt Lake city.
+That consensus broke up when one tornado happened on August 11, 1999.
 From that point on, a tornado in Salt Lake City became a rare, but credible event.

-Of course at this point terms such as “credible” have to be clarified, as their definition is intimately linked with the limiting value of Force Majeure.
-It can also be said that lack of preparation (contingency plans, maintenance, mitigation) for a credible event is a default, even a negligence.
+Of course at this point terms such as “credible” have to be clarified.
+Indeed there is a definite link between their definition and the limiting value of Force Majeure.
+We can also say that lack of preparation (contingency plans, maintenance, mitigation) for a credible event is a default, even a negligence.

 Here are the definitions of the three “standard” levels of mitigation:

-ALARA: ALARA is an acronym for the phrase As Low as Reasonably Achievable (Wilson, Crouch, 1982).
-It is most often used in reference to chemical or radiation exposure levels.
+ALARA.
+ALARA is an acronym for the phrase As Low as Reasonably Achievable (Wilson, Crouch, 1982).
+It generally applies in reference to chemical or radiation exposure levels.

-No matter which mitigative level is adopted as “standard, non negligent, practice”, a fundamental step is to define against which event it is necessary to mitigate (as it is a “credible” event) and against which event, we humans, have to humble, as it can be considered an Act of God.
+No matter which mitigative level one selects as “standard, non negligent, practice”, a fundamental step is to define against which event it is necessary to mitigate and against which event, we humans, have to humble, as it can be considered an Act of God.

 Like for risk, the technical definition of credibility differs quite substantially from the “colloquial” definition.
 The next paragraph defines “credibility” in technical terms.

-So it could be assumed, for the optimization of the Force Majeure clause, that events with a probability of occurrence of less than 1 in a million (10-6), or less, belong to Acts of God , whereas events with a probability of at least 1 in hundred thousand (10-5), or more are credible.
+So we can assume, for the optimization of the Force Majeure clause, that events with a probability of occurrence of less than 1 in a million (10-6), or less, belong to Acts of God , whereas events with a probability of at least 1 in hundred thousand (10-5), or more are credible.